google/nucleus/docs/source/nucleus/io/vcf.md

   retrieve_gl_and_pl_from_info_map: bool.
 If True, the "GL" and "PL" FORMAT
     fields are retrieved from the VariantCall.info map rather than from the top-level value in the VariantCall.genotype_likelihood field.
+  exclude_header: bool.
+If True, write a headerless VCF.
 ```

 <a name="write"></a>